Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition 2022
-* The project participates in `Google Challenge Solution Global Contest 2023` (In progress)
+* The project participated in `Google Challenge Solution Global Contest 2023`
 * The project was submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt and waiting for the result in next June!